vmilkev/qgenlib/README.md

 # qgenlib
-This library is a collection of classes related to computational statistical genetics (quantitative genetics).
+The collection of projects related to computational statistical genetics (quantitative genetics).